-The cost of litigating in the UPC is anticipated to be relatively high compared to litigating in national patent courts.
+The cost of litigating in the UPC is relatively high.
 For example, the official fee for a revocation action is €20,000 and the official fee for an infringement action will range from €11,000 to €325,000 dependent on the value of the claim.